Phoenix (son of Amyntor): The Iliad

 Phoenix next relates two stories meant to persuade Achilles to relent.
 The first story concerns the Litai ("Prayers"), daughters of Zeus, who follow along after Ate ("Sin").
 This story is meant to show Achilles the dangers inherent in refusing prayers of supplication.
 After telling the story, Phoenix again asks Achilles to "cast aside thine anger" and heed the supplication of his comrads in arms and return to the battle.
-Phoenix reminds Achilles' that heroes of old, in their wrath, might be won over by gifts and pleadings.
-He then recounts the story of the hero Meleager, with its many parallels to Achilles' situation.
+Phoenix reminds Achilles that heroes of old, in their wrath, might be won over by gifts and pleadings.
+He then recounts the story of the hero Meleager, with its many parallels to Achilles's situation.
 Like Achilles, Meleager has withdrawn from battle in anger.
 Offering gifts, his friends and family beg Meleager to return to the battle, but he refuses them.
 But when his own household is threatened, finally heeding the pleas of his wife, he returns to the battle, but received no gifts and honors, for doing so.
 Finally Phoenix urges Achilles not to be like Meleager, but to accept the gifts and honors Agammenon has offered, before it is too late.

 But Achilles, responding to Phoenix, says he has no need of such gifts and has honor enough already.
 Further he admonishes Phoenix "not to confound my spirit by weeping and sorrowing," on Agamemnon's behalf.
 Nevertheless, Achilles invites Phoenix to stay the night "and at break of day we will take counsel whether to return to our own or to tarry here."

 Brief mentions of Phoenix also appear in Books 16, 17, 19, and 23.
 In Book 16 Phoenix leads a company of Myrmidons into battle.
 In Book 17, Athena takes Phoenix's form, as she urges on Menelaus in the heat of battle.
 In Book 19, Phoenix is among those comforting Achilles in his tent after the death of Patroclus.
-In Book 23, Phoenix is an umpire in Patroclus' funeral games.
+In Book 23, Phoenix is an umpire in Patroclus's funeral games.

 Epic Cycle

 Besides the Iliad a few other mentions of Phoenix, from the epic tradition, are found in the Epic Cycle, a collection of epic poems about the Trojan War.

 According to scholia to Iliad 19, citing the Epic Cycle, prior to the Trojan War, Phoenix was sent with Odysseus and Nestor to seek out Achilles (who, as it turns out, is hiding on Skyros disguised as a girl) to recruit him for the war.
-According to the Cypria, (one of the poems in the Epic Cycle) Achilles' son Neoptolemus, originally named Pyrrhus, was given the name Neoptolemus ("young soldier") by Phoenix, because Achilles was a young man when he went to war.
+According to the Cypria, (one of the poems in the Epic Cycle) Achilles's son Neoptolemus, originally named Pyrrhus, was given the name Neoptolemus ("young soldier") by Phoenix, because Achilles was a young man when he went to war.
 According to Proclus' summary of the Nostoi, Phoenix, while traveling home from the Trojan War with Neoptolemus, died and was buried by Neoptolemus.